 Our world is filled with and defined by these dichotomies.
 But what if this dualism is flawed?

-Modern physics has revealed that, at the most basic level, things are innately capable of exhibiting both individual particle and collective wave qualities.
+Modern physics has revealed that, at the most basic level, things inherently possess both individual particle and collective wave qualities.
 Any perceived difference is due only to how an entity is observed.
 In the quantum world, it’s not a matter of Either/Or; it’s a matter of Both/And.

-Some high school students in Joshua, Texas paint artwork on their assigned parking spaces.
+Some high school students in Texas paint artwork on their assigned parking spaces.
 In one sense, the results are wonderful examples of individual creativity.
 But they don’t exist by themselves.
-Other nearby spaces, as well as the place and time in which they were painted, shape our perception of this art.
+Other nearby spaces, the place and time period of the creations, and the effects of time revealing parts of previous artworks in the same spot, all shape our perception of this art.

 With these images I am exploring how both the individual parking space art and its context coalesce to create a distinct, holistic reality.
 Viewing them offers us an opportunity to explore a Both/And approach to seeing our world.